 Teacher candidates examine secondary social studies teaching and learning in public schools, and create and deliver age-appropriate culturally responsive social studies lessons.
 Three weeks or equivalent practicum field experience.

-Prerequisite: Admission to FSEHD (Secondary Education Social Studies or Secondary Education History/ Social Studies program).
-Successful completion of SED 301, SED 302; social studies/history content G.P.A. of 3.0 and overall G.P.A. of 2.75.
-Concurrent or prior successful completion of GEOG 200 and GEOG 401 or permission of instructor.
+Prerequisite: Social studies/history content G.P.A. of 3.0 and overall G.P.A. of 2.75.
+Concurrent or prior successful completion of GEOG 200 and GEOG 401.
+Admission to the FSEHD (Secondary Education Social Studies or Secondary Education History/ Social Studies program) and SED 301W and SED 302; or SED 306W, or permission of department chair.

 Offered: Spring.